AaltoSciComp/python-for-scicomp/content/cython.rst

 Import this into Python and confirm that it works as expected with integers.
 However, if passing floating-point numbers the function is forced to interpret the inputs as integers before performing the addition.
-For example, **add(1.2, 2.7)** would return 3.
-This happens because there is an automatic conversion from the input Python objects (floating point numbers) to the declared C-types when calling the Cythonized function from Python.
+For example, **add(1.4, 2.7)** would return 3.
+This happens because there is an automatic conversion from the input Python objects to the declared C-types, in this case integers, when calling the Cythonized function from Python.
 Similarly the returned C variable is converted to a corresponding Python object.

 To make the function work with floats we'd instead declare the types to be either **float** (32-bit) or **double** (64-bit) type instead of **int**.